Kernel-based diffusion approximated Markov decision processes for autonomous navigation and control on unstructured terrains: Related Work

 \section{Related Work}

-In this section, we first provide a brief survey on the value function approximation in Markov Decision Processes (MDPs).
-Then, we review deterministic and stochastic path and motion planning methods developed in the robotics community.
-We highlight our contributions at last.
+Our work closely relates to value-based methods for solving Markov Decision Processes (MDPs) and stochastic path and motion planning in robotics.
+In this section, we provide concise surveys of the two fields respectively and highlight our contributions at last.